bahp/portfolio-academic/_projects/epicimpoc.md

 <b>Role:</b> Conceptualization, architect, design, development and deployment on NHS.

 <p align="justify">
-    EPIC IMPOC is an NIHR i4i funded project which aims to develop intelligent clinical decision support system to help doctors prescribe the most appropriate antibiotics.
-EPIC IMPOC is a collaborative project between medics and other heathcare professionals from the  National Institute for Health Research Health Protection Research Unit (NIHR HPRU) and engineers from CBIT.
+    Enhanced Personalized and Integrated Care for Infection Management at the Point of Care, or EPIC IMPOC, is an NIHR i4i funded project which aims to develop intelligent clinical decision support system to help doctors prescribe the most appropriate antibiotics.
+EPIC IMPOC is a collaborative project between medics and other healthcare professionals from the <a href="https://www.imperial.ac.uk/medicine/hpru-amr/">National Institute for Health Research Health Protection Research Unit</a> (NIHR HPRU) and engineers from
+    <a href="https://www.imperial.ac.uk/bio-inspired-technology/">Centre for Bio-Inspired Technology</a> (CBIT).
 </p>

 <p align="justify">